 You are using the wrong pick to play guitar

-If you want to play lead guitar you need to use a hard pick.
-You can not shred with a soft pick. the attention to detail and precision that is required when picking and playing at 160bpm can not be controlled with a soft pick.
-Similarly, if you want to play a nice relaxed rhythm you can use a soft pick.
+If you want to play lead guitar, you need to use a hard pick.
+You can not shred with a soft pick.
+The attention to detail and precision required when picking and playing at 160bpm can not be controlled with a soft pick.
+Similarly, if you want to play a nice relaxed rhythm, you can use a soft pick.
 John Petrucci from dream theatre does this.
 You don’t have to use the same pick for everything.
 This will also help you get a better overall feel.